Guilt & Regret ~ Messages from the Past

 Regret is a hard place to live.
 Regret, more than guilt, can drift into becoming an internal state, which sadly dominates life.
 Carl Jung believed that “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
 Many great minds have dramatized the energy-draining pit of living with regrets.
 The truth is most of us have regrets.

-I’m slightly suspect when someone says blithely, I have no regrets.
+I’m slightly surprised when someone states; I have no regrets.
 Well more power to them, but they are definitely in the minority – unless they are fifteen.
 Research shows that the more we age, the more regrets we have.
-Not surprising, but the studies also point out that the negative effects of regret increase as we age.
 Perhaps, it’s that we believe we have less choice or the loss of hope also takes its toll.

-It’s only when guilt and regret and all emotions result in paralysis that they fail to offer the potential to enliven us.
+It’s only when guilt and regret and other emotions get stuck without expressin, do they fail to offer the potential to enliven us.
 Whether we are 18 or 80, emotional choice is always an option.
-While social media is filled with colorful and appealing messages like, Have no Regrets and Life’s too Short for Guilt, the reality is that the depths of life occur in the light and in the shadows.
+While social media is filled with appealing messages like, Have no Regrets and Life’s too Short for Guilt, the reality is that the depths of life occur in the light and in the shadows.

 In Healing through the Dark Emotions, author Miriam Greenspan writes, “The word shaman means to “see in the dark.”
 There is a shamanism of the dark emotions – a way of maintaining awareness in the midst of the chaos and the turbulence of the darker regions of the psyche that ultimately affect our perception of who and what we are.
 Painful emotions challenge us to know the sacred in the broken; to develop an enlarged sense of Self, beyond the suffering ego, an awareness that comes from being mindful of life’s difficulties, rather than disengaging from them.”